The prowler sled is an excellent tool for building power, speed, strength and muscle, or burning fat.

 For an athlete of any level, this is an extremely functional and useful exercise which is not commonly known or used!

-Benefits of Treadmill Pushing
+Benefits of the Treadmill Push Exercise

 The treadmill push offers similar benefits that the Prowler sled provides making it a great alternative.